Fujifilm X-T20 vs Leica X Typ 113

 |11.||Fujifilm X-T10||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 It is notable that the X-T20 has a microphone port, which is missing on the X Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T20 and the Leica X Typ 113?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Fujifilm X-T20:

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.